harley/orchestars/docs/qr-checkin.md

 - **Ticket Validation & Check-in:** Backend APIs are in place to validate tickets and record check-ins, preventing duplicate scans.
 - **Admin Tracking:** All check-ins are associated with the admin who performed the scan.
 - **Scanner UI/UX:**
-    - Lazy-loaded scan history for the current admin.
+    - Lazy-loaded and refreshable scan history for the current admin.
     - Haptic feedback on scan success/failure.
-    - A clean, modern UI with clear user feedback.
+    - A clean, modern UI with clear user feedback and a toggle to switch to manual entry.

 ---